a-breezy/LetsEat/README.md

 ## User Story
 As a - who
-As two individuals in New York City who want to meet up
+As a New Yorker who needs help in settling on where to eat.

 I want -what
-I want to meet up in between our locations within New York City
+I want to just eat.

 Because - why
-We want to know places to meet up between our locations so that we can spend an equal amount of time traveling
+There are so many choices out there and sometimes it doesn't matter when all I want to do is eat.